ligonier/Pilgrims-Copilot/README.md

  - **SaaS Protection**: If the prompt is modified and used in a hosted service (e.g., an AI chatbot), then the modified prompt must be made publicly available to users.
  - **Attribution Required**: Users must credit NTW✝️ as the original creator, even for modified versions (see below).
  - **Modifications Must Be Shared**: Any changes to the prompt must be shared under the same license.
- - **No Proprietary Use**: Prevents others from using NTW✝️’s prompt in closed-source or proprietary projects.
+ - **No Proprietary Use**: Others are prohibited from using NTW✝️’s prompt, or derivatives, in closed-source or proprietary projects.

 ### Proper Attribution Notice within **SYSTEM PROMPT**: